Must Eat Mexican Treats in St. Pete

 Red Mesa Mercado is the Mexi-Cali Street Food that we all crave.
 It’s simple with a walk up window and an outdoor seating area reminiscent of a picnic area.
 When they first opened they had a small Mexican market inside, hence the name “Mercado”.
 Unfortunately, the market didn’t work out, so that space is indoor seating now.
 (At least I can still buy the excellent Red Mesa hot sauce at Cantina.)
 This location also houses a small tortilla factory where they make fresh tortillas every day to supply all Red Mesas, along with a handful of other St. Pete eateries.
 Even though the market is gone, you can still buy fresh tortillas here.
 Here’s the review and fast-action video of the tortilla factory in operation.

-Red Mesa Restaurant was the first of the three, opening over 20-years ago.
-All Red Mesa’s; Cantina, Restaurant, and Mercado have the same ownership and same Executive Chef, Chris Fernandez.
+Red Mesa Restaurant was the first of the soon-to-be five locations, recently celebrating their 28th anniversary.
+All Red Mesas; Cantina, Restaurant, Mercado, and Quatro (food truck at Green bench Brewing) have the same ownership and same Executive Chef, Chris Fernandez.
 Chris was born and raised in Oaxaca, Mexico and he makes great Mexican food, but he also loves to mix it up with all kinds of fusions, mostly Mexican-Asian, but sometimes some Puerto Rican as well.
 Chef Chris is one of the most talented chefs in St. Pete, and likely one of the most humble with the lowest profile.
 All three Red Mesas have completely different menus and styles.
 Restaurant is a small, quiet family place with somewhat more upscale and creative dishes.
 They are known for their great sangrias, and the big news is that they recently added liquor.
 There is a new special every week that is always extremely enticing.
-Check out the review to see some of the eclectic Mexican-Asian fusion items.

 Please tell us your favorite Mexican restaurants in the comments below!